bervProject/gcs-blob-store/README.md

-# gcs-blob-storage
+# gcs-blob-store

-Blob store storage to store in Google Cloud Storage
+Blob store to store in Google Cloud Storage